GitbookIO/slate-edit-table/README.md

 ### `utils.getPosition`

-`getPosition(value: Slate.Value) => TablePosition`
+`getPosition(value: Slate.Value, key: ?string) => TablePosition`

-Returns the detailed position in the current table.
+Returns all infos about where in a table the cursor is.
+Pass a `key` to get the position of a particular node.

 ### `utils.createTable`